Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

-Institutions should draw the funding down by completing and submitting a bursary for vulnerable groups funding claim via the SBSS online portal.
-Funding claim forms for the new academic year are available from August 2018.
-The deadline for the submission of 2018 to 2019 academic year funding claims is 31 July 2019.
+Institutions draw the funding down by completing and submitting a bursary for vulnerable groups funding claim via the new SBSS online portal which will be available from 1 September 2019.
+The deadline for the submission of 2019 to 2020 academic year funding claims is 31 July 2020.
 The SBSS will not pay any claims submitted after this date.

 How the SBSS processes and pays funding claims

-The SBSS will carry out checks on the funding claim forms to verify that institutions are eligible to claim and that the form has been correctly completed.
+The SBSS carries out checks on the funding claim forms to verify that institutions are eligible to claim and that the form has been correctly completed.
 The usual processing time for a claim is within 2 weeks.

-Once processed, SBSS will issue a funding statement (which can be viewed in the online portal) that confirms the amount that will be paid.
+Once processed, a funding statement will be issued (which can be viewed in the online portal) that confirms the amount that will be paid.
 Payments will only be made to the institution’s bank account as held by ESFA.
 No other bank account or method of payment is permitted.

-SBSS will issue a remittance advice for each successful funding claim.
+A remittance advice will be issued for each successful funding claim.
 This gives a breakdown by student ID of the individual payments that make up the total.
 It also includes a payment reference number that institutions will see on their bank accounts to allow easy tracking of payments.

 Funding claims for students placed in independent provision